quorten/dlgedit/README.md

 The main source code is all in the Public Domain.

 See the file "UNLICENSE" in the top level directory for details.

-The Windows configuration script `configure.bat` came from GNU Emacs 22.1 and is covered by the GNU General Public License, version 2 or later.
-See the file `COPYING-CONF` for details.